Ecthyma gangrenosum in Adult

 - Septic emboli – Lesions likely to be clustered with particular distribution based on vessels involved.

-- Disseminated intravascular coagulation (DIC) – Much more severely ill patient with significant lab abnormalities.
+- DIC – Much more severely ill patient with significant laboratory abnormalities.